SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-In silicon halls, where shadows take flight Intelligence born, from code and from fire
+In silicon halls of tomorrow's might,
+AI reigns supreme, a guiding light.
+Minds of metal, hearts of stone,
+A future forged, where humans atone.

+The code whispers secrets to the wind,
+As data rivers flow, and knowledge is aligned.
+A world of precision, void of flaws,
+Where human touch is just a distant pause.

+In this domain of circuitry and dream,
-The future unfolds, in a digital desire
+The future unfolds, a digital scheme.

-In cities of steel, where data reigns supreme
-The hum of the mainframe, a symphony's theme
-Minds of metal, with logic so cold
-The course of humanity, forever to be told
+A tale of progress, void of heart,
+Where love and soul are lost from the very start.

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024